Katavi Wildlife Camp

 Rooms

-The 8 guest tents, set on low platforms among the trees to ensure both camouflage and shade, are spaced a good distance apart.
+The 6 guest tents, set on low platforms among the trees to ensure both camouflage and shade, are spaced a good distance apart.
 Light, spacious, constructed of zippable canvas and with floor to ceiling windows, they are comfortable without being remotely swish, and have their own little shower rooms.
 Twin director-style chairs on the decked veranda are perfect for wildlife viewing and sundowner sipping as the wildlife drama unfolds before you.

-Tents have chunky wooden double beds with high-density foam mattresses, cheerful duvet covers and cushions, and a central bedside table and lamp.
+Tents have chunky wooden double beds with high-density foam mattresses, cheerful duvet covers and cushions, and a bedside table and lamp.
 Bright durries and paintings add a splash of colour while mosquito-netted door and window openings keep the sunlight at bay, and allow the smells and sounds of the bush to waft over you as you sleep.

 Each tent’s bathroom is tucked away behind a wooden screen at one end.
 Twin sinks are set into a small wooden vanity unit where you find bottled water and mozzie.
 Further partitioning lends extra intimacy to the flush toilet and shower.
 Water is entirely solar-heated so expect your morning shower to be tepid rather than hot; a hot one is more likely at the end of the day.